Private and third sector providers: business and financial support

 To support a safe reopening of these settings, we issued guidance for ELC services on 15 June.

 Updated guidance was issued on 30 July which will apply from 10 August.
 This will ease the current restrictions on small group working (‘bubbles’) and ease the ban on attending different settings (blended placements).

 This guidance applies to all providers of registered day care of children’s services, including nurseries, playgroups, family centres and crèches who provide care to children under school age.
 Bespoke guidance has also been published for fully outdoor services, childminding services and school age childcare services.

 Overview of available support

-All private and third sector providers who provide funded ELC in their settings will continue to receive payments from their local authority for these funded ELC hours.
+All private and third sector providers who provide funded ELC in their settings have continued to receive payments from their local authority for these funded ELC hours during the closure period.

 Private and third sector providers will be able to access support measures.
 Find out more at: Find Business Support or contact the Scottish Government’s business helpline on 0300 303 0660.

 Coronavirus Job Retention Scheme